ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 throttle control in stabilisation modes (such as FBWA and STABILIZE) for shutting down the motor when you need to.

+THR_SLEWRATE can also aid in prevention of a nitro engine stalling in flight by slowing the throttle advance from going wide open to quickly.

 How do you prevent the servo demo and have faster startups?
 -----------------------------------------------------------